 Honorary memberships are for life, unless an honorary member requests removal from membership rolls.

-Deleted a.
+Deleted Retain a.
 Atlanta Health Sciences Libraries consortium members with Retired Member status as of January 2018 will be granted honorary membership in GHSLA.

 Section 2.
 Voting